MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 The application shown in the reference architecture follows the [N-tier architecture style](/azure/architecture/guide/architecture-styles/n-tier)

-The following diagram shows the components of a resource group for a spoke VNet in an Azure subscription.
+The following diagram shows the components of a resource group for a spoke VNet in an Azure subscription separate from the subscription for the hub VNet.

 :::image type="content" source="media/spoke/azure-infra-spoke-subscription-architecture-2.png" alt-text="Diagram of the components of a resource group for a spoke VNet.":::